huawei-noah/SMARTS/README.md

 ### Generating Flame Graphs (Profiling)

-Things inevitably become slow, when this happens, Flame Graphs are a great tool to for finding hot spots in your code.
+Things inevitably become slow, when this happens, Flame Graph is a great tool to find hot spots in your code.

 ```bash
 # You will need python-flamegraph to generate flamegraphs